spookbite/kronos2.0/README.md

 This webapp displays previous year's grade distribution.
 It has been hosted with streamlit as an app but is still under development.

 You can go [here](https://share.streamlit.io/spookbite/kronos2.0/main/app.py) for the live version of the project.
 If this doesn't work, you can go [here](https://kronosv2-app.herokuapp.com/) as well.
-Apologies if both doesn't work, error will be rectified soon :)
+Apologies if both doesn't work, issue will be rectified soon :)

 ## Credits